-The Committee shall perform the duties set out in this Charter and shall perform such other duties as may be necessary or appropriate under applicable law or stock exchange rules, or as may be delegated to the Committee by the Board from time to time, including such duties as are specified in the Bank's Board Approval/Oversight Guidelines.
-In addition, the Committee shall act as the audit committee of subsidiaries of the Bank as required by the Board.
+The Committee shall perform the duties set out in this Charter and shall perform such other duties as may be necessary or appropriate under applicable law (including the Bank Act (Canada)) or stock exchange rules, or as may be delegated to the Committee by the Board from time to time, including such duties as are specified in the Bank's Board Approval/Oversight Guidelines.
+In addition, the Committee shall act as the audit committee and conduct review committee of subsidiaries of the Bank as required by the Board, such subsidiaries being referred to herein as Designated Subsidiaries, and provide reports to the boards of such subsidiaries and to the Superintendent of Financial Institutions as may be required by the Bank Act (Canada), Trust and Loan Companies Act (Canada) and the Insurance Companies Act (Canada) or other applicable laws.